goncaloe/nnfx-backtest-c1/README.md

 There are several built-in indicators available, but you can test many indicators type Crossover and Zeroline by select IndicatorType:

 * Crossover: indicators that gives sinal when two lines crosses.
-Fill IndicatorIndex1 and IndicatorIndex2 to specify lines of indicator to cross.
+Fill IndicatorIndex1 and IndicatorIndex2 (see in tab "Colors" of indicator) to specify lines of indicator to cross.
 * Zeroline: indicators that gives sinals when the value cross 0 line.
 Fill IndicatorIndex1 to specify the line of indicator to cross zero line.

+> Note: It is only possible to place indicators with numeric parameters in this way.

 ## Built-In Indicators: